Low Testosterone

 Most effective

-Testosterone injections are the most effective form of TRT, although oral medications can be very effective in younger men.
+Testosterone injections are the most effective form of TRT, although enclomiphene can be very effective in younger men.

 FDA-approved treatment

-Testosterone replacement in men with testosterone <300 ng/dL and symptoms of low testosterone.
+Testosterone replacement in men with testosterone <300 ng/dL and symptoms of low testosterone is an FDA-approved treatment.

 Fertility

 Testosterone therapy decreases fertility.
-When testosterone is stopped, fertility typically returns within 6 months to 2 years.
-Enclomiphene and clomiphene preserve fertility.
+When testosterone is stopped, fertility typically returns within 6 months to 1 year.
+Enclomiphene preserves fertility.

 Testicular shrinkage